Tuktut Nogait National Park, Canada: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to pick the correct kind.
-The vast majority of adapters that you can buy are just plugs and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Take care to get the necessary type.
+The vast majority of adapters currently available are just plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+This one should be appropriate for most places.

 A versatile choice is this one